zmjones/imc/slides.md

 # Supervised Learning for Description/EDA

-Since most machine learning methods are designed for prediction their generalization error (i.e., risk) is low (because they are attempting to make the optimal bias/variance tradeoff, see, e.g., Fariss and Jones (2015) or any machine learning textbook)
+Since most machine learning methods are designed for prediction, their generalization error is low (because they are attempting to make the optimal bias/variance tradeoff

 Predicting a complex phenomena reliably gives us some basis on which to interpret $\hat{f}$ (though obviously this is not a causal inference)